 The poignant and autobiographical ballad “My Father’s Daughter” might be the closest song to Kristen’s heart on Language And Mirrors.
 Her father passed away when she was 18 (her father was 61 when Kristen was born).
 The track details the complexities inherent in having a relationship with someone with a similar story, and touches on the meaning of the album title, Language and Mirrors.
 Kristen expands: “The album’s concept centers around how the people closest to us reflect ourselves.
 They are our metaphorical mirrors.”

 Home was the optimum place for Kristen to nurture her nascent talents.
-Her father was a charismatic musician, and his infectious love for music made an indelible impact on Kristen and her siblings, many of whom today are professional musicians (her sister, Amy Bowden, and her brother, Richard Bowden—Ryan Bingham’s touring fiddle player—guest on Language And Mirrors).
+Her father was a charismatic musician, and his infectious love for music made an indelible impact on Kristen and her siblings, many of whom today are professional musicians (her brother, Richard Bowden, is Ryan Bingham’s touring fiddle player).

-While posed for a promising career with the release of her debut, and new music on the horizon, Kristen takes pause to thoughtfully ponder the impact of her music.
+With a well-received debut album, a growing buzzed-about reputation for her live performances, and her current fleet of new singles, Kristen takes pause to thoughtfully ponder the impact of her music.
 "Few things can create an intimacy between strangers as well as a song," she says.
-“I hope people feel like these songs ‘know them,’ like someone far away feels exactly as they do.”
+"I hope people feel like these songs ‘know them,’ like someone far away feels exactly as they do.”